 What is Tithing?

-Tithing literally means to give a tenth part, such as regarding produce or land, although in modern vernacular it often refer to one's finanicial offering given for religious reasons.
+The word "tithe" literally means "to give a tenth part," such as regarding produce or land, although in modern vernacular it often refer to one's finanicial offering given for religious reasons, like in the Christian religion.

 The custom of giving a 10th part of the products of the land and of the spoils of war to priests and kings (1 Macc 10:31; 11:35; 1 Sam 8:15,17) was a very ancient one among most nations.
 That the Jews had this custom long before the institution of the Mosaic Law is shown by Gen 14:17-20 (compare Heb 7:4) and Gen 28:22.